 - Additional information

 Dimetrodon limbatus Skull Replica Museum quality skull is cast in polyurethane resins, made in the USA.
-Dimetrodon limbatus skull replica measures 17 x 19 x 11 inches.
+Dimetrodon limbatus skull replica measures 16.9x 10 x 11 inches.
 Price includes metal skull mount.
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.